+Maybe he was unsure of who he was speaking to.
+Maybe he knew Esau had sold his birthright.
 Now, it was very clear who had God’s blessing and the birthright to carry on the promise of Abraham.

+Esau, poor Esau, understood his foolishness in giving up the birthright, even if he blamed Jacob for it.
+Now we see him as a little child, wanting to please his parents.
 He understands they aren’t happy with his wives, so he gets some more from within the family.
 His new wives are from the family of Ishmael.
 It continues the divide, the separation between the two family lines.

 Next to joining ourselves to the one, true God, the next most important joining together we will do is to a spouse, if we marry.
-We will be joined to their sin struggles and to their righteous blessings.
+We will be joined to their sin struggles and their righteous blessings.
 The only way to choose wisely is to choose in Christ.
 Let the Spirit in you rejoice over the Spirit in someone else and bring you together.
-Choosing from the soul can lead to a lot of heartache.
+Choosing from the soul can lead to a lot of heartaches.